warrengb/BlazorTSInterop/README.md

 Blazor MAUI, a continuation of Xamarin with Blazor webview is another great addition to the .NET stack that comlpletes a .NET developer ecosystem for device and browser applications.

 ![Test](./readme/tscircle.png)
-**Typescript** is a superset of JavaScript for application-scale development featuring strong types and structured for object oriented programming.
+**Typescript** is a superset of JavaScript for application-scale development featuring strong types and geared for object oriented programming.
-Typescript transpiles to Javascript, so references to Javascipt going forward is either plain old Javascript or the result of transpiled Typescript consumable by the browser.
+Typescript transpiles to Javascript, so references to Javascipt going forward is either plain old Javascript or the result of transpiled Typescript to Javascript consumable by the browser.
+Using Typescript benefits code design such as structural design patterns like facades, adapters and bridges.

  ![Test](./readme/interop.png)
 &nbsp;&nbsp;&nbsp;&nbsp;**Interop** is an interface between a higher level coding language to a lower level language, typically the native language of the platform.